NikolaGrujic91/garden_planner_app/README.md

         text.
         There are buttons already created in the edit_plant_screen.dart edit_event_screen.dart can be removed.
-    - Calendar widget
+    - DONE -Calendar widget
       Add to the gardens list a calendar button, next to edit and delete button or as the action button while in the tiles view.
       Investigate if there is a calendar library, there was table_calendar at pub.dev.
-      Display watering and fertilizing information in the calendar.
+      DONE - Display watering and fertilizing information in the calendar.
       - Calculate events dates
         - DONE Maps are stored on garden level
         - DONE Create wateringMap = LinkedHashMap<DateTime, List<String>>